Last update: December 8, 2025

 A quotable catalog is a digital wholesale catalog that allows you to receive quotes from your customers directly through your catalog.
 Quotable catalogs can also be called shopping list catalogs because you need shopping list interactions to make the catalog quotable.

 So, instead of browsing, taking note of each item, and composing the email with the right information, why not simplify your B2B selling processes for your customers?
-They’ll send the order directly from your B2B shopping list, and you’ll receive mail orders to a centralized email address.
-Alternatively, you can connect your catalog to Shopify or other online shops.
+Orders flow through the checkout experience you set and are instantly delivered to your inbox, or automatically synced to Google Sheets, Slack, WhatsApp, or your CRM, including Shopify.

 banner for wholesale catalogs today: Go digital and sell smarter, CTA: Read article

-How to create a B2B product catalog with Flipsnack
+How to build a digital B2B catalog with Flipsnack

 As a wholesaler, you have plenty of options for creating electronic catalogs.
 But Flipsnack’s electronic product catalog takes things a step further by covering all your transactional needs in one place.